 ALTER DATABASE current SET AUTOMATIC_TUNING = AUTO | INHERIT | CUSTOM

 Setting automatic tuning to AUTO will apply Azure Defaults.
 Setting it to INHERIT, automatic tuning configuration will be inherited from the parent server.
 Choosing CUSTOM, you will need to manually configure automatic tuning.

 To configure individual automatic tuning options via T-SQL, connect to the database and execute the query such as this one:

 ALTER DATABASE current SET AUTOMATIC_TUNING (FORCE_LAST_GOOD_PLAN = ON, CREATE_INDEX = DEFAULT, DROP_INDEX = OFF)

 Setting the individual tuning option to ON, will override any setting that database inherited and enable the tuning option.
 Setting it to OFF, will also override any setting that database inherited and disable the tuning option.
-Automatic tuning option, for which DEFAULT is specified, will inherit the configuration from the database level automatic tuning setting.
+Automatic tuning option, for which DEFAULT is specified, will inherit the automatic tuning configuration from the server level settings.

 In case of active geo-replication, Automatic tuning needs to be configured on the primary database only.
 Automatically applied tuning actions, such are for example index create or delete will be automatically replicated to the read-only secondary.
 Attempting to enable Automatic tuning via T-SQL on the read-only secondary will result in a failure as having a different tuning configuration on the read-only secondary is unsupported.